 In an electric mixer fitted with a paddle attachment, cream butter and sugar until well blended.
 Add vanilla extract and salt.
 With the mixer on low, gradually add flour, scraping down the sides of the bowl.

 Turn dough out onto a clean work surface; it will be loose and crumbly.
 Knead dough together.
 Divide dough into 4 parts.
 Color 1 part green by drizzling a bit of the green color into the middle and knead until well blended.
 Add more color until you achieve the desired color.
 Repeat process with the red color with another 4th of the dough.
 Leave the 2 other parts white.

-Place each half of the kneaded dough between two sheets of plastic wrap.
-Using a rolling pin, shape dough into two 7-inch squares, about 3/8 inch thick.
-Using a sharp knife and a ruler, slice each square into nine ¾ inches-wide strips.
+Place each part (4 parts total) of the kneaded dough between two sheets of plastic wrap.
+Using a rolling pin, shape dough into 7-inch squares, about 3/8 inch thick.
+Using a sharp knife and a ruler, slice each square into nine, ¾ inches-wide strips.

 If you have extra dough continue repeating the process until all dough is used.

 Preheat oven to 350 degrees.
 Line a baking sheet with a parchment paper.
 Slice each log into ¼ inch thick slices; placing on baking sheet.
 Brush with egg wash and sprinkle with sanding sugar.
 Bake until done, 10 to 12 minutes.
 Remove baking sheet from oven, and let cookies cool 2 minutes.
 Transfer cookies to a wire rack to cool completely.